 Mission: Strengthen those affected by incarceration, who make disciples in their cultural context, both in prison and after re-entry.

-Vision: Convene a nationwide collaborative community that includes accessible resources, a communication platform, periodic meetings, and 50-state membership by 2029.
+Vision: Convene a nationwide collaborative community that includes a website of accessible resources, an instant-message platform, periodic meetings, and membership in all 50 states by 2029.